 Knoll Lake sits perched on the Mogollon Rim, offering breathtaking views alongside quality fishing.
 This 75-acre lake provides consistent rainbow trout action in a high-country setting.
 The scenic drive along the Rim Road adds to the destination's appeal.

 Limited development maintains the lake's primitive character.
 A small campground offers basic facilities for overnight stays.
-The boat ramp accommodates small craft, though many anglers prefer shore fishing.
+The boat ramp accommodates small craft, though many anglers prefer shore fishing from accessible points.

 Leonard Canyon creates a scenic backdrop for fishing adventures.
 Morning calm provides best conditions before afternoon winds develop.
 Pack warm clothes even in summer at this 7,500-foot elevation.